 Besides your registered name, you may also want a DBA for your company for brand identity, credibility, and other benefits.
 ZenBusiness can help with this process, too.

 5: Register your Virginia business and open financial accounts

 If you chose to start a Virginia LLC, it’s time to file the paperwork to make it legal.
-You’ll need to register with the Virginia State Corporation Commision by submitting the Articles of Organization of a Virginia Limited lIability Company.
+You’ll need to register with the Virginia State Corporation Commission by submitting the Articles of Organization of a Virginia Limited Liability Company.
 You’ll need your LLC’s name, registered agent’s name and address, the principal office address, and a dated signature by the organizer.

 You will likely need to apply to the IRS for a federal employer identification number (EIN) to utilize when filing federal taxes.
 You’ll also need to register the business with the state for tax purposes.

 Next comes business insurance, which is a must for most Virginia companies.
 In this state, companies with two or more employees need workers’ compensation insurance.
 It’s also smart to carry general liability insurance, too.
 Check with a Virginia business insurance partner to learn about the coverage you may need.

 Last but definitely not least, open a business bank account.
 Separate bank accounts will help keep your LLC protections from collapsing under scrutiny or lawsuits.

 6: Market your Virginia business